MtnBiker/enphase-edison/Implementation_notes.md

 Got the three views sorted out.
 Requires a model for each, but much can be reused.
 Also the energy_controller knows about each one

+Hourly for a day working.
+Had to give up (at least for now) on \_energy.html.erb for all three as datetime format needs to be different.
+Tab not highlighting.

 ## ToDo

 Add auto updating